Sapphire Bi-color Bead Art Deco Pendant Earrings

-These unusual Art Deco pendant earrings feature a large faceted crystal bead with a deep-sapphire-blue bottom.
-A small crystal bead is at the center of the silver-tone links, and a silver-tone filigree knot is at the earlobe.
-These all-original long (2 1/2″) earrings are dainty, yet full of life.
+These Art Deco pendant earrings are wonderfully unusual.
+Each features a large, faceted, bi-color glass bead.
+Its top is clear, and the bottom is a deep-sapphire-blue.
+A small glass bead is at the center of the silver-tone links, and a silver-tone filigree knot is at the earlobe.
+These all-original, long (2 1/2″) earrings are dainty, yet full of life.
 The screw-backs can be modified for pierced ears.
-The screws are marked sterling, but I don’t know if the rest of the findings are also sterling.
-Scroll down to see a selection of necklaces and bracelets to wear with these stylish earrings.
+The screws are marked “sterling”, but I don’t think the rest of the findings are.
+Scroll down to see a selection of necklaces and bracelets to wear with these stylish jewels.